-Case Study: Securely Send Medical Laboratory Results to Patients
+Case Study: Securely Email Medical Laboratory Results to Patients

-We count medical laboratories among our many customers.
-They process tests requested by doctors and send the results to the patients via email.
+We count many medical laboratories among our customers.
+They process lab tests for doctors and send the results to the patients via email.

-Medical laboratories, while not HIPAA covered entities themselves, are business associates with Hospitals and Doctors who are required to abide by HIPAA.
-By the “transitive” nature of the HIPAA privacy laws, such business associates must also take pains to abide by HIPAA security and privacy standards, to protect patient data and ensure confidentiality.
+Medical laboratories, while sometimes not HIPAA covered entities themselves, are Business Associates with Hospitals and doctors who are required to abide by HIPAA.
+By the “transitive” nature of the HIPAA privacy laws, such Business Associates must take pains to abide by HIPAA security and privacy standards, protecting patient data, and ensuring confidentiality.

-- Analyze the tests during the day and generate the results
+- Analyzes the tests during the day and generates the results

-- Send all of the results in a large mailing at the end of the day
+- Sends all of the results in a large mailing at the end of the day

 - Includes individual messages to 1000s of different recipients

-- Must include end-to-end HIPAA-compliant encryption for each message
+- Must employ HIPAA-compliant security for each email message

-- Includes tracking so the laboratory can tell if a user has opened his/her results
+- Must Include tracking so the laboratory can tell if a user has opened his/her lab results

-- Connect to LuxSci’s outbound email server over SSL or TLS
+- Connect and authenticate to LuxSci’s outbound email server securely over TLS

 - Stores them in a secured database using SecureLine Escrow

-- Sends a simple notification message to the recipient informing them of the waiting lab results
+- Sends a simple notification email to each recipient informing them of the waiting lab results

-- See who has opened what messages and when
+- See who has opened which messages and when

 - Retract messages

-- Set messages to expire from the recipients view after a pre-determined time period (1 day to 10 years)
+- Set messages to expire from the recipients view after a pre-determined time period (e.g. 1 day to 10 years)

-- Send messages up to 50MB in size
+- Send messages with attachments up to 200MB in size

 What kind of LuxSci account does this require?

-In order to send occasional HIPAA-compliant secure email messages to patients (e.g. on the order of tens or a couple hundred per day), you could use a regular LuxSci business email account with HIPAA compliance.
+In order to send occasional HIPAA-compliant secure email messages to patients (e.g. on the order of tens or a hundreds per day), you could use a regular LuxSci business email account with HIPAA compliance.

 To send to large numbers of recipients, you need a Premium High Volume mailing account with HIPAA compliance.